 See the program's application process for prerequisites and other admission requirements.

-For questions or more information, please contact Program Director Robert E. Hillman, PhD, CCC-SLP.
+For questions or more information, please contact Associate Program Director Marjorie Nicholas, PhD, CCC-SLP.